mattscripted/mattscripted.github.io/content/blog/xmas-sunday-tdd/index.md

 })
 ```

 Since I added a new input, I also updated the previous test to include an input.
+In my opinion, it is totally fine to refactor tests just like we would refactor production code.
+In fact, I encourage it.

 Then, I wrote the simplest code to pass the test: